thenickdude/wacom-driver-fix/Readme.md

     kCGEventGestureSwipeValue = 115
     kCGEventGesturePhase = 132

-And those private API fields are stable from Sierra all the way to Catalina!
+And those private API fields are stable from Sierra all the way to Big Sur!
 Now that we know this, the two assignments to eventStructure can be replaced by these calls, and the driver crashes are eliminated:

 ```cpp